These Free and Low Cost Thanksgiving Supplies will help you streamline dinner prep, so you can spend more quality time with friends and family!

 If you don’t want to use up so much foil, you can also roast your turkey on a bed of vegetables like onions, celery, and carrots cut into large chunks, which will also add flavor to your pan drippings and gravy.

 I’m all for anything that will make my busy life simpler and easier.
-These Free + Low Cost Thanksgiving Supplies will make hosting the holiday a breeze, so you can spend more quality time with the ones you love!
+These Free and Low Cost Thanksgiving Supplies will make hosting the holiday a breeze, so you can spend more quality time with the ones you love!

 What do you think of these Cheap Thanksgiving Ideas?
 Did you find anything helpful you plan to use this year?